processing-js/processing-js/README.md

 ## Getting Processing.js

-### Bower install

-`bower install Processing.js`

 ### NPM install

+This is the preferred method of installing "the latest" version of Processing.js

 `npm install processing-js`

 ### Getting Processing.js the plain way

-Simply grab the `processing.js` or `processing.min.js` files, include them as script on your webpage, and you're all set.
+If you need to, you can also grab the `processing.js` or `processing.min.js` files, include them as script on your webpage, and you're all set.
 See `test.html` for a simple example of using Processing.js on your pages.

+### Bower install

+Bower is no longer recommended as a way to get processing.js, and so might not even work anymore (it "should" work but there is no verification on that)

+`bower install Processing.js`

 ## Playing with the code